deadbok/groenholdt.net/content/Microcontroller/esp8266-notes-for-c.md

 --------
  - Prefixing a function with "ICACHE_FLASH_ATTR" places it in flash, not doing so places the function in RAM.
+ - The IoT SDK is single tasked and event driven.
+I've always found event driven programming a pain, but this implementation stinks.
+There is no way to return to the system, in the middle of processing, to not stall the system tasks.
+The docs, says that you not may stay in a function for more than 10 ms, without the system code getting behind.
+If I were to start over I would try the FreeRTOS SDK, unfortunately it seems that Espressif is giving it less love.

 Network.
 --------